jjohnson338/GrillKeeper/README.md

 * Modularize, modularize, modularize!!!
 It's what node is good at, keeps your code cleaner, and easier to debug.
 Less moving parts together in the same space.

 ##TODO
-* Write up setup and install guide for the Linux environment
 * Update wiring diagram

 ##Contributors